 What is an unsecured car loan?

-Unsecured loans mean that there is no asset put up as collateral.
+An unsecured car loan means that there is no asset put up as collateral.
 That means, if the borrower fails to make repayments or defaults on their loan, the lender must initiate a lawsuit to get back what is owed to them.

 Because of this, unsecured loans are risky, and therefore are likely to incur a higher interest rate.
 Since lenders are putting themselves more at risk by not requiring security against the loan, they will likely impose stricter eligibility requirements including a good credit score history.